 If you are on regular medication and your doctor feels that your medication can be repeated without you being seen each time, you will be given a repeat prescription.
 The ‘tear off’ portion may be taken or sent to the surgery where your usual doctor is based.

-Alternatively, we can post your prescription back to you if a stamped addressed envelope is provided, or you may request that your local chemist collects your prescription on your behalf.
+Alternatively, you may request that your local chemist collects your prescription on your behalf.